NewsLocal NewsYour Voice

 The YMCA says they’re working on refunding swim team membership fees and donations.

-Below is a full statement from the YMCA:
+Below is a statement released by YMCA ahead of the meeting:

 The meeting tonight is exclusively for affected families and is not open to the public or the media.
 During the meeting, YMCA leadership will continue to address concerns and provide updates.
 We have already held individual meetings with many families to talk about their concerns to accommodate affected families who wish to meet privately.